- WHEN ARE CLASSES?

 WHEN ARE CLASSES?

-Normal classes are held on Tuesdays, Thursdays and Fridays, from 7:00 – 9:00 pm for the month of July.
+Normal classes are held on Mondays, Wednesdays and Fridays, from 7:00 – 9:00 pm.

 Please see schedule changes below.